The Shift from Generic to Brand-Aware AI

 )

-One important implementation detail: we do not use the Qdrant client's internal _embed_sparse method to generate sparse vectors.
-That method is private and does not exist across all client versions.
-We hit this exact bug in production — the ingestion pipeline broke silently on a client upgrade with no useful error.
-The fix was using fastembed directly:
+One important implementation detail: the Qdrant client’s internal _embed_sparse method is private and does not exist across all client versions.
+Using it silently breaks ingestion on client upgrades with no useful error.
+The fix is using fastembed directly:

 self.dense_model = SentenceTransformer(settings.EMBEDDING_MODEL)